Back to jobs

 Office Operations

-• Serve as the Charlotte office manager — keeping the space organized, stocked, and running smoothly
+• Serve as the Charlotte office manager, ensuring the workspace runs smoothly day-to-day

 About You

-• Strong written communication — you can draft a CEO-level company email that sounds human, direct, and on-brand
+• Versatile communicator with strong written communication and oral communication — you can draft a CEO-level company email that sounds human, direct, and on-brand

 • Event planning chops — you've planned offsites, leadership retreats, or company events and know how to manage the details without losing sight of the experience